DrC0okie/HEIG_CLD_Labo2/README.md

 ### 400 users

-at 400 threads, The number of errors increased to reach 25%.
-The response time begin to be very high, with a median RT at 7.2 seconds.
+at 400 threads, The number of timed-out requests increased to reach 25%.
+The response time begin to be high, with a median RT at 7.2 seconds.

 | # Requests | Average RT [ms] | Median RT [ms] | Min RT [ms] | Max RT [ms] | % error |
 | ---------- | --------------- | -------------- | ----------- | ----------- | ------- |